top of page

 Workplace Health Insights: The value of on-employment health checks

 Recruiting and retaining talent can be costly to organisations.
 Which is why it’s so important to front load any conversations about work and health.
 On the other hand, it can be difficult to have these conversations while keeping up with legislation, including the Equality Act 2010.
-I caught up with Chris and Liz Terry at Insight Workplace Health to find out how they support organisations to optimise on-employment health checks.
+I caught up with Chris and Liz Terry at Insight Workplace Health to find out how they support organisations to optimise on-employment health checks

 Can you ask a candidate about their health before offering them a job?